Yann4/Raytracer/README.md

 https://raytracing.github.io/books/RayTracingTheNextWeek.html up to 9.0

-Been using https://0xc0de.fr/webppm/ for ppm viewing
+Been using https://0xc0de.fr/webppm/ for ppm viewing (or https://openseeit.sourceforge.net/)